 Potential treatments for pediatric MS that are currently in clinical trials include the oral medications dimethyl fumarate (Tecfidera) and teriflunomide (Aubagio).
 Both of these treatments are already FDA-approved to treat adult MS.

 Another treatment sometimes used off-label for MS is called rituximab (Rituxan).
 It hasn’t received FDA approval to treat MS in either adults or children.
-However, the National MS Society notes that the drug has been studied in small trials for children with MS. Several studies, including a 2016 study in the journal Neurology, suggest it may be a safe and effective option for adults.
+However, the National MS Society notes that the drug has been studied in small trials for children with MS. Several studies, including a

 When it comes to treatment, the best course of action is to work closely with your child’s healthcare team.
 Your child’s doctor can recommend an individualized treatment plan that will help minimize potential side effects and meet your child’s unique needs.

 The decision about whether to delay telling your child about a positive MS diagnosis can be a difficult one.
 Most parents or caregivers don’t want to cause their child anxiety.
 However, trying to conceal your child’s diagnosis can sometimes increase their stress.
 Your child may know that something is wrong, and they may jump to conclusions that are more frightening than the truth.

 If you’re able to talk calmly and openly with your child about their diagnosis, your strength may make them feel less worried.
 Since your child is going to have an ongoing relationship with their healthcare team, discussing MS and allowing them to ask questions will help them communicate more openly with their doctors.

 Caring for a child with MS can be a difficult journey.
 But it’s important to remember that you’re not alone.
 Aside from your child’s healthcare team, there are a number of online groups and pediatric MS centers you can turn to for support.
 There’s no cure for MS yet, but research into treatment is constantly evolving.
 A little hope can go a long way.